Column Non-Null Count Dtype

 train1['Precipitation_in_millimeters'] = train1['Precipitation_in_millimeters'].fillna(int(0))

-#rain days get dummy 1
+#rain days get dummy 1 else 0

-2) Model training using the the training dataset:
+2) Model training using the training dataset:

 x = train1.drop('Time_from_Pickup_to_Arrival', axis=1)